 Drops containing sodium cromoglicate should not be used in children under two years of age.

-Use of sodium cromoglicate eye drop in the pregnancy and lactation
+Sodium cromoglicate drops: use in the pregnancy and lactation

 The product information states that cautions should be taken (especially) during the first trimester of the pregnancy.
 Existing evidence with sodium cromoglicate indicates that there are no adverse effects on baby development in the pregnancy.
 Sodium cromoglicate should only be used in pregnancy when there is a definite need.